India trying to disrupt Afghan peace talks: NSC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Security Committee (NSC) on Sunday condemned the Indian Army's destabilising efforts in Azad Jammu and Kashmir (AJK) and Indian Held Kashmir (IHK) at a time when Pakistan and the international community are focused on resolving the Afghan conflict.
+ISLAMABAD: The National Security Committee (NSC) Sunday condemned Indian army's destabilising efforts in Azad Jammu and Kashmir (AJK) and Indian Held Kashmir (IHK) at a time when Pakistan and the international community are focused on resolving the Afghan conflict.

 The meeting was attended among others by Azad Kashmir Prime Minister Raja Farooq Haider, Foreign Minister Shah Mehmood Qureshi, Defence Minister Pervaiz Khattak, ministers concerned, services chiefs, intelligence gathering outfits and foreign secretary.